-The major difference is that PNGs are better quality and allow for transparency (good for logos and design elements), but their image file sizes are larger.
-JPGs aren’t as good in the quality department but they’re image sizes are a LOT smaller.
+The major difference is that PNGs are of better quality and allow for transparency (good for logos and design elements), but their image file sizes are larger.
+JPGs aren’t as good in the quality department but their image sizes are a LOT smaller.

 So in short: JPEGs will be your best bet in most cases as they’re a good compromise between image quality and file size.
 Especially when it comes to background images, galleries, and product images.

 Step #2.
-Resize your image BEFORE uploading to Squarespace
+Resize your image BEFORE uploading it to Squarespace

 Keep the width of your image as small as possible, without compromising quality.

 Squarespace recommends an image width of between 1500 -2000px in width.
 If you’re uploading and using images that are 3000px – 6000px wide, your pages are going to load slower because you’re asking the browser to do a LOT of extra heavy lifting (and it totally isn’t necessary).